Promoting British Values

 Tolerance of those with different faiths and beliefs

 Democracy is a core value at our school.
-Pupils have the opportunity to have their voices heard through our School Council, class discussions and Pupil Questionnaires.
-The elections of members of the School Council are based on pupil votes.
+Pupils have the opportunity to have their voices heard through our Junior Leadership Team, class discussions and Pupil Questionnaires.
+The elections of members of the Junior Leadership Team are based on pupil votes.

 The Rule of Law